Skip to content

 • Resetting update components: 5 minutes + full update re-download (30-60 minutes)

-Disabling the graphics driver was fastest in our testing.
-Resetting update components took the longest but had a near-perfect success rate, resolving the error on every test machine where we tried it as a last resort after other methods failed.
+Disabling the graphics driver is the fastest fix.
+Resetting update components takes the longest but has the highest success rate, which is why it works well as a last resort after other methods fail.

 #Preventing Error 0x80240031